Enhancing Buildings & Communities

 The U.S. Green Building Council (USGBC) defines resilience as “the ability to prepare and plan for, absorb, recover from, and more successfully adapt to adverse events,” and sustainable buildings are a cornerstone of community resilience.

-As part of Greenbuild 2020, on October 1, ACC is sponsoring a special Resilience Summit, a full-day virtual forum centering on community adaptability, recovery and elevating equity.
-The summit will highlight the newest research and technology around resilience-enhancing designs, materials and methods. » Learn More
+As part of Greenbuild 2020, on October 1, ACC sponsored a special Resilience Summit, a full-day virtual forum centering on community adaptability, recovery and elevating equity.
+The summit highlighted the newest research and technology around resilience-enhancing designs, materials and methods. » Learn More

 Advances in Chemistry Build Resilience